Drazcmd/splash/docs/scripting-ref.rst

 splash:send_text
 ----------------

-Send text as keyboard events to page context.
+Send text as input to page context, literally, character by character.

 **Signature:** ``splash:send_text(text)``

 **Parameters:**

-* text - string to be sent as keyboard events.
+* text - string to be sent as input.

 **Returns:** nil